lidofinance/lido-improvement-proposals/LIPS/lip-5.md

 }
 ```

-This design ensures the protocol's robustness even with a single honest committee member.
-The impact is limited to about, say 4800 ETH at most (150 keys allowed within a time window, 32 ETH deposited to every key).
+This design ensures the protocol's robustness even with just a single honest committee member.
+The impact of majority-malicious committee is limited to 4800 ETH at most (150 keys allowed within a time window, 32 ETH deposited to every key).
 The false-positive pause would stop the deposits for a couple of days because only DAO should be able to unpause deposits.

-False-positive stop reveals the rogue committee member, which is good for the protocol.
+False-positive stop reveals the rogue committee member or an error in offchain service, which is good for the protocol.
 Overall, DoS seems not to be a big problem, and if it would be, the DAO can change the mitigation.

 Below is the pseudocode of the `depositBufferedEther` function, updated following the above considerations.